EemeliSurakkaBrink/sick-beasts-frontend/documentation/tech_stack_document.md

 *   **Email Marketing**

-    *   Built using Laravel, the system sends confirmation and marketing emails to users and newsletter subscribers.
+    *   Built using custom integrations, the system sends confirmation and marketing emails to users and newsletter subscribers.

 These integrations help enhance the store’s efficiency and ensure that it meets modern e-commerce standards.